akumria/puppet-nullmailer/README.md

 ============================

-Nullmailer is useful in situations where you have machines but do not wish to configure them with a full email service (mail transfer agent, mta).
+Nullmailer is useful in situations where you have machines but do not wish to configure them with a full email service (mail transfer agent, MTA).

 Particularly to send email about local activity to a centralised place.

-By default, the module will configure things to be sent, via smtp, to:
+By default, the module will configure things to be sent, via SMTP, to:

 	smtp.$::domain